markomijic/TTS-Mod-Vault/README.md

 Restoring backups supports ttsmod files.

 The tool also features:
-Cleanup - delete locally cached files that are not part of your installed mods & saves Viewing images - view all downloaded images of a mod URL replacement - replaces a URL in the mods JSON file and optionally renames the file (if it exists) (enabled in settings)
+- Cleanup - delete locally cached files that are not part of your installed mods & saves
+- Viewing images - view all downloaded images of a mod
+- URL replacement - replaces a URL in the mods JSON file and optionally renames the file (feature has to be enabled in settings)

 Created using Flutter 3.29.3